zeroluck/docs/sources/admin-guide/uma/index.md

 The following types of scopes exist:

-- internal: hosted on oxAuth (must provide a scope description)
+- internal: hosted on oxAuth (must provide a scope description).
-- external: hosted on other servers
+- external: hosted on other servers.
 - external_auto: a scope hosted on another server but which is automatically added during resource set registration or update.